cmusatyalab/openface/docs/index.md

 OpenFace is a Python and [Torch](http://torch.ch) implementation of the CVPR 2015 paper
-[FaceNet: A Unified Embedding for Face Recognition and Clustering](http://www.cv-foundation.org/openaccess/content_cvpr_2015/app/1A_089.pdf) by Florian Schroff, Dmitry Kalenichenko, and James Philbin at Google using publicly available libraries and datasets.
+[FaceNet: A Unified Embedding for Face Recognition and Clustering](http://www.cv-foundation.org/openaccess/content_cvpr_2015/app/1A_089.pdf) by Florian Schroff, Dmitry Kalenichenko, and James Philbin at Google.
 Torch allows the network to be executed on a CPU or with CUDA.

 **Crafted by [Brandon Amos](http://bamos.github.io) in the